pavankovurru/Appium_Mobile_Automation_Framework/documents/README_IOS.md

-`driver.findElementByAccessibilityId("");`  -- `AccessibilityId` in inspector can be used here `driver.findElementByName("");`  -- `name` value in inspector can be used here `XPATH` value in appium Inspector can be used in  `driver.findElementsByXPath("");`.
+`driver.findElement(MobileBy.AccessibilityId(accessibilityId));`  -- `AccessibilityId` in inspector can be used here `driver.findElement(MobileBy.name(name));`  -- `name` value in inspector can be used here `XPATH` value in appium Inspector can be used in  `driver.findElement(MobileBy.xpath(xPath));`.

 ### iOS Predicate String Strategy

 Predicate Format Strings are a typical Apple dev thing, and they also work in iOS.
 Predicate format strings enable basic comparisons and matching.
 In our case, they allow basic matching of elements according to simple criteria.
 What's really useful about predicate strings is that you can combine simple criteria to form more complex matches.
 In the XCUITest driver, predicate strings can be used to match various element attributes, including name, value, label, type, visible, etc...

 ```
 Examples: